 Whether you ask people exactly what kind of content they want or what their motivations are is up to you.
 Whether one or the other is better depends on how evolved your content marketing is, and what you want to do with the information you gather.
 But the two approaches are very different.
 Once you see that difference, you’ll view surveys differently, too.

 You might be asking yourself, do you really need a survey if you’ve got analytics set up?
 Isn’t what people say different than what they do?
 It’s true – people say one thing and do another.
 And that’s okay.
-That doesn’t mean surveys can’t be extremely useful.
+That doesn’t mean website content survey questions can’t be extremely useful.

 This issue actually brings up an excellent way to filter out potential survey questions: Don’t ask your subscribers anything your analytics data can answer.

-Here are a few sample questions a survey could answer that analytics data can’t:
+Here are a few sample website content questions a survey could answer that analytics data can’t:

 - Would you like more beginner, intermediate, or advanced content?